Language Guide (proto 2)

 simply by adding an enum

-to your message definition - a field with an enum
+to your message definition with a constant for each

 In the following example we’ve added an enum